platypusrex/schema-stitching-example/README.md

 # schema-stitching-example

-This is a playground for testing graphql microservice architectural pattern.
+This is a playground for testing microservice architectural pattern with graphQL.
-It utilizes schema stitching (created and maintained by [The Guild](https://the-guild.dev/)) to create a single GraphQL gateway schema from multiple underlying GraphQL services or subgraphs.
+It utilizes schema stitching (created and maintained by [The Guild](https://the-guild.dev/)) to create a single graphQL gateway schema from multiple underlying GraphQL services or subgraphs.
-The solution itself is fairly comparable to Apollo Federation automated query planning, merged types, and declarative schema directives.
+The solution itself is fairly comparable to Apollo Federation with automated query planning, merged types, and declarative schema directives.

 **Note:**